Physics and Chemistry of Nano-Objects

 Click here to see the map of the group collaborations.

-Henri-Jean Drouhin (supervisor)
+Henri-Jean Drouhin (responsable de groupe)

 Plasmon mapping of individual ion shaped nanoparticles

 Collective plasmon response in 2D arrays of metallic nanoparticles

 Nanoporous polymer membranes

 A set-up for organizing nanoparticles into a two-dimensional lattice with a laser

 Calculation of electronic properties for spinorbitronics and electronics

 H.-J. Drouhin, coll.
 Henri Jaffrès (UMφ CNRS Thales